andrewkchan/puffscript/README.md

 ```

 Variables can be global or local.
 Like Zig, global variables can be declared in any order, but must have acyclic initializer dependencies so that they can be initialized at runtime in dependency order.
 Ordering of non-dependent global initializers is undefined so be careful about side effects.

-TODOs:

-- Allow optional initializers for primitives with default initialization when omitted
-- Implicit casting when initializing variables with explicit type annotations

 **Arrays**